Telefonica/gymnos/docs/source/gymnos-by-example/howto-dataset.rst

 How to create a Dataset
 #####################################

-Implementing a dataset in Gymnos is really simple, just inherit from :class:`lib.datasets.dataset.Dataset` and overwrite some methods.
+Implementing a dataset in Gymnos is really simple, just inherit from :class:`gymnos.datasets.dataset.Dataset` and overwrite some methods.

 .. note::
-    The training configuration (:class:`lib.core.dataset.Dataset`) will read ``lib.var.datasets.json`` to find the dataset given the dataset's name.
+    The training configuration (:class:`gymnos.core.dataset.Dataset`) will read ``gymnos.var.datasets.json`` to find the dataset given the dataset's name.
 If you want to add a dataset, give it a name and add the dataset's location.

-.. autoclass:: lib.datasets.dataset.Dataset
+.. autoclass:: gymnos.datasets.dataset.Dataset
     :members:
     :special-members: __getitem__, __len__